vieko/create-sessions-dir/templates/sessions/README.md

 Archives completed work to keep your context file clean.
 Claude will:
 - Move finished notes to `.sessions/archive/`
 - Clean up completed items from index.md

+**When to archive**: A git hook automatically prompts you after merging to main.
+This ensures archiving happens at the right moment (when work is complete and merged) without manual tracking.

 ---